ChulanZhang/Agile3D/README.md

 (agile3d) $ cd ~/agile3d
 (agile3d) $ bash experiment_2.sh
 ```
-The results will be written to agile3d/output/e2_results.
+The evaluation script will print the switching overhead results.

 ## 3.3.
 Experiment (E3)
 [The accuracy and latency improvement of AGILE3D over variants of static SOTA models] [60 human-minutes + 10 compute-hours]: we will run AGILE3D on Orin and examine the latency performance of it.
 Expected mean latency of AGILE3D is from 50 to 350 ms. Those of PV-RCNN, DSVT-Voxel, and DSVTPillar are 850 ms, 460 ms, and 350 ms. So AGILE3D achieves both faster speed and higher accuracy than static SOTA baselines.
 Run the following commands on Orin and GPU server:
 ```
-# On Orin
+# On Orin (not necessary as we already put a copy of results on the server)
 $ conda activate agile3d
 (agile3d) $ cd ~/agile3d
 (agile3d) $ bash experiment_3.sh
 # Sync the results to the GPU server
 (agile3d) $ bash results_sync.sh

 # On GPU Server
 $ . activate_agile3d_env.sh
 (agile3d) $ cd ~/agile3d
 (agile3d) $ bash eval_experiment_3.sh
 ```
-The results will be written to agile3d/output/e3_results.
+The evaluation script will print the switching overhead results.

 ## License